 Activity 10: Minimum Rent SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (decrease).
 Households receiving TANF prior to implementation of the activity (number).
-Expected number of households receiving TANF after implementation of the activity (number).
-Actual households receiving TANF after implementation of the activity (number).
-Whether the outcome meets or exceeds the benchmark.
+Expected number of households receiving TANF after implementation of the activity (number). ' Whether the outcome meets or exceeds the benchmark.
 Number of minimum rent households receiving TANF assistance.
 Number of minimum rent households receiving TANF assistance prior to implementation of the activity is 30 of 286 (10.5% of all minimum rent households).
 The number of minimum rent households receiving TANF after implementation of the activity is expected to be no more than 50%.
-Number of minimum rent households receiving TANF is 33 (12%).
-Yes, the outcome meets and exceeds the benchmark for this metric when measured by percentage of minimum rent households.
+Number of minimum rent households receiving TANF is 23 (7%).
+Yes, the outcome meets and exceeds the benchmark for this metric.